 Maise Dobbs by Jacqueline Winspear

 This book is the first in a popular series and was strongly recommended by my family.
-Unfortunately, much to my mother’s distress we have very different tastes in books.
+Unfortunately, much to my mother’s distress, we have very different tastes in books.
 I couldn’t relate to the main character.
 I thought I would, I mean what’s not to like about a woman who had been a nurse in WWI and was now a detective.
 The problem was that the challenges in her life were too neatly addressed and too handily tied up.
 For example, she was born very poor, but brilliant.
 Fortunately, and easily she finds a benefactor and gets a world class education.
 Through her trials, she becomes a paragon of virtue and is frankly boring.
 Then there is the short and unsatisfying descriptions of her time as a nurse in WWI.
 She apparently spends most of her time holding patient’s hands while falling in love with a doctor.
 She even held hands during surgery?
 The patient was grateful during surgery, really?
 Hand holding was done in place of anesthesia?
+I’ve been doing some research for my next book, and believe me, the nurses in WWI had a very challenging and essential job.
+It is an issue with me that as a nurse I can’t stand fiction where nurses are poorly portrayed.
 The post war story was also rather predictable.
 On the plus side Jacqueline Winspear did an excellent job of researching the time frame and the setting bringing the time period alive.

 Fall of Poppies: Stories of Love and the Great War.
 By Heather Webb (Author), Hazel Gaynor (Author), Beatriz Williams (Author), Jennifer Robson (Auhor), Jessica Brockmole (Author), Kate Kerrigan (Author, Evangeline Holland (Author), Lauren Wilig (Author) and Marci Jefferson (Author)